Sea star wasting disease (SSWD) in central California

 In nearly all subtidal wasting events documented during 2013, the sunflower star is the first species to succumb to the disease.
 Other species affected (listed roughly in order of when signs of wasting first appear) include: Orthasterias koehleri (northern rainbow star), Pisaster brevispinus (short-spines star), Pisaster giganteus (giant-spines star), Evasterias troschelii (False ochre star), Pisaster ochraceus (ochre star), Solaster spp. (sun star), Dermasterias imbricata (leather star), Mediaster aequalis (vermilion star), Leptasterias spp. (six-armed star), and Patiria miniata (bat star).
 It is unknown whether the disease spreads sequentially from one species to the next or if some species simply take longer to express symptoms.
 Two species for which massive, geographically expansive (but patchy) declines have been well documented are the sunflower and ochre stars.
 Other species are less abundant, and thus impacts of wasting syndrome are less clear.

-- UPDATE April 2014: From October 2013 to March 2014 the incidence of SSWS among bat stars (Patiria miniata, formerly Asterina) was very low.
-However, observations of multiple bat stars with signs of S3 were reported in April 2014 at the Monterey breakwater and Lover's Point in Pacific Grove.
+April 2014: From October 2013 to March 2014 the incidence of SSWD among bat stars (Patiria miniata, formerly Asterina) was very low.
+However, observations of multiple bat stars with signs of SSWD were reported in April 2014 at the Monterey breakwater and Lover's Point in Pacific Grove.

-- Symptoms of SSWS have been observed from Alaska to Mexico.
+- Symptoms of SSWD have been observed from Alaska to Mexico.

 - Stars surviving the initial infection phase appear to remain healthy, albeit at low numbers.
 Juvenile and recently recruited sunflower stars are found at many of the sites where adults are absent.